drand/website/docs/README.md

 ## Learn more

 Billions of devices around the world use random numbers to keep computers secure and keep the internet open.
-High-grade random number generators need to be unpredictable, publicly verifiable, bias-resistant, decentralized, and always available.
-Drand strives to meet all these criteria while keeping things simple and accessible.
+High-grade random number generators need to be unpredictable, publicly verifiable, bias-resistant, decentralized, and always available. drand strives to meet all these criteria while keeping things simple and accessible.
 [Find out more about how drand produces random numbers and how the team are making the project secure →](/docs/overview/)

 ## Get involved